 Please remember that a click on the bid button is a commitment to buy.
 Failure to pay for lots purchased online within the requested collection period will result in their reoffer in a subsequent auction and any resulting shortfall being invoiced to the defaulting bidder.
 The defaulting bidder will receive negative feedback from Chorley's on the relevant bidding platform, which will be visible to other auctioneers, and will be blocked from bidding with us again.

 If you are unable to pay for and collect your lots in person, we require payment to be made either by bank transfer or by card on the secure payment page of our website (please contact the office first to ensure you know the total amount payable.
 Please note, we do not accept absentee payments by card over the telephone.

-This service is offered subject to Chorley's Terms and Conditions and those of Invaluable and The Saleroom, as stated on their websites.
+This service is offered subject to Chorley's Terms and Conditions and those of The Saleroom, as stated on their website.
 Chorley's cannot be held responsible for any failure or delay in online bidding technology which results in bids failing to reach the auctioneer or reaching the auctioneer after the hammer has fallen, neither are we responsible for incorrect information provided by the bidding platforms regarding the success of internet bids.
 Please do not assume you have been successful until you receive an emailed invoice from Chorley's, as all results have to be verified at the end of the auction.